xshiraori/NativeDirQuery/readme.md

-Listing currently open directories using low-level approach.
+Listing currently open folders using low-level approach.

 * Open a handle to explorer.exe with PROCESS_DUP_HANDLE and PROCESS_QUERY_INFORMATION rights.
 * Get list of names with open windows related to explorer.exe